 Feeling a little sluggish?

 As students, many of us can relate to feeling stressed or unmotivated during the school year.
-You may even feel it more during the winter, as the days get shorter and the weather gets colder.
+You may feel it more during the winter, as the days get shorter and the weather gets colder.

 Winter burnout is a term used to describe the feeling of being physically, emotionally, or mentally exhausted during the winter months.
 It is a result of being overwhelmed by personal, work, or school demands and having difficulty finding the motivation to complete daily tasks.